-You will find out at the end of this article, and which Tour I like the most.
-Yet, one of the reasons the local say is, it has an extravagant sea color and breathtaking views of the lagoons.
+You will find out at the end of this article which Tour I like the most.
+Yet, one of the reasons that most local would say is it has an extravagant sea color and breathtaking views of the lagoons.
 I obviously nodded to do these tours, for, I was sold.
 I didn’t choose the combo tour as I want to see all places on a slow pace.
 Just a note, though, that Tour C is the farthest location among the four and the area usually has strong waves, so, there’s a possibility of unexpected last-minute cancellation of the trip.

 Let’s talk about Tour A first.
 The places included on this tour are Small Lagoon, Big Lagoon, Simizu Island, Secret Lagoon and 7 Commandos Beach.

 Northern Hope Tours arranged really well our tour.
-We were 6 on the boat, all women.
+We were 6 on the boat, all are women.
 I took the group tour as it is the cheapest.
-This means that I will be with other tourists at the same time other boat depart, thus, the majority of the boat leaves 9am.
-During our orientation, the main tour guide informed as, that there might be a possibility that the secret lagoon will not be pushed through, they will know when we will be in the area if it’s passable or not.
+This means that I will be with other tourists at the same time other tour boats departed, thus, the majority of the boat leaves at 9 am.
+During our orientation, the main tour guide informed us that there might be a possibility that the secret lagoon will not be pushed through, they will know when we will be in the area if it’s passable or not.
 Secret Lagoon is at the open sea already, so, our safety was their main concern.

-Fortunately, there were not a lot of boat and people in Big Lagoon.
-Since we were only 6 of us, we have plenty of time to take photos in the area.
+Fortunately, when we arrived in the big lagoon, there were only a few boats and lesser people.
+Since we were only 6 of us, we have plenty of time taking our individual photos in the area.
 We had 1 tour guide, the captain of the boat and 2 assistants.
 We were lucky to be treated really well.
-They volunteer to give us a good photoshoot and we were like models taking our time to have the shot we want.
+They volunteer to give us a good photoshoot and we were like models taking our time to have the shot we all wanted.

-Right after our tour inside the big lagoon, on the way out, we noticed the massive boats coming in, hence, our boat had difficulty to get out that it took us a little bit of time to wait.
+Right after our tour inside the big lagoon, on the way out, we noticed the massive boats coming in, hence, our boat had difficulty getting out that it took us a little bit of time to wait.

 Since it was already lunch time on our way out from big lagoon, we moved to Simizu island.
-Sadly, the beach was already crowded, that we opt to check another beach.
+Sadly, the beach was already crowded, that we opted for another beach site.
 By chance, Payong-Payong beach was widely open, so we settled in.

 Here’s a quick video in Payong Payong Beach during lunch time.

 It is on this beach that we waited for the team preparing our lunch.
 While waiting, we took our time to snorkel the sanctuary which by the way is beautiful and stroll to the other side of the beach.
-Later on, more boats were coming to the place to have their lunch too.
-Then, it became a bit crowded but still ok as we all have a space of our own at the beach.
+Later on, more boats were coming to the place and set their lunch too.
+Then, it became a bit crowded but still ok as we all had a space of our own at the beach.
 We also saw water monitor lizard and 2 monkeys during our lunch.

 After which, we went to the small lagoon.
-An amazing lagoon, by the way, we decided to kayak to the lagoon.
-There is available kayak in a small lagoon with a rental fee of Php 300.00 for 2 people.
-We kayak instead of swimming, as the water was really clear and faster to get inside the lagoon.
+An amazing lagoon, by the way, we kayaked to the lagoon.
+There was available kayak in a small lagoon with a rental fee of Php 300.00 for 2 people.
+We kayaked instead of swimming, as the water was really clear and led us fast as we entered inside the lagoon.
 Me and one of the other guest choose to be in the same kayak.

-Lito, our tour guide was kind enough to go with us to the lagoon to see that we are safe and to make sure we have photos too, he has his own kayak
+Lito, our tour guide was kind enough, he came with us to the lagoon and checked our safety and made sure we had our photos taken, he brought his own kayak.

 We then headed to our last stop, the 7 commandos, about 20-30 minutes from the small lagoon.
 The beach is long, with party music too.
 It took us a while waiting for some boats to leave from the beach, thus, the team decided to go to the Papaya beach, which is beside 7 commandos.
 Although smaller beach, but, relaxing for me.
-There is nothing to do here unless you like to play volleyball and basketball.
+There was nothing we do at that site unless if we would like to play volleyball and basketball available nearby.
 There are few stores selling coconut juice and some chips.
 For me, this beach is relaxing and not crowded, just enough to rest from the long day.

 I could say my photos don’t justify the real beauty of Tour A. You’d be the judge.
 Yay!